DavidDerhy/api-docs/source/includes/_approval_operation.md

 After a Fidor admin reviewed your approval request you will get an e-mail.
 If the admin requests some change or needs additional information you can re-submit the application as soon as the changes have been made.

-Once the application is approved you need to change the connection details in the application from testing to production, *see [Systems](http://docs.fidor.de/#systems).* Then you are ready to go.

-###Self Approval (soon)
-If your application uses only a small set of functions (scope) and is set to access only your own account it may not need to be manualy approved by Fidor.
-The exact scope of these "Self-API applications" is shown in the application manager.
-This kind of applications will automatically get approved once you submit it.
-You will get a notification about your application being available in live environment and can start using it immediately.

 ###Switch to Production
 Once your application have been approved you can switch from sandbox to the production system.